epigone707/epigone707.github.io/_posts/2022-12-21-darkreader.md

 modify: 2022-12-21 11:55:00
 ---
 # Intro
-[Darkreader](https://github.com/darkreader/darkreader) will generate a dark mode for your website.
+[Darkreader](https://github.com/darkreader/darkreader) will generate a dark mode for your website, so that developers don't need to modify any css code.
 [Disqus](https://disqus.com/) is a service for web comments and discussions.

 However, Darkreader has bugs that cause Disqus to not work properly.
 This post is to remind you to not use Darkreader and Disqus at the same time.
 Until 2022/12/21, the bug seems still exist, though the [github issues](https://github.com/darkreader/darkreader/issues/76) about this bug were claimed to be fixed.